-After this job_id will keep an identifier of the created verification job (strictly speaking, it will be an identifier of a first version of the created verification job).
+- job_id an identifier of the created verification job. - decision_id an identifier of a first version of the created verification job which decision was started.

-There are several command-line arguments that you can want to use: --rundata and --replacement.
+There are several command-line arguments that you can use: --rundata and --replacement.

---rundata < job solution configuration file>
+--rundata <job solution configuration file>